Life Lines

 Asthma Action Plan

-Many children can manage their own Asthma, however there are occasions when help is required.
-There are a number of considerations that need to be taken
+Many children can manage their own Asthma; however, there are occasions when help is required.
+There are a number of considerations that need to be taken.

-• How old the child is
+• How old is the child?

-• The severity of a attack
+• The severity of an attack

 • Special needs